-Since some of you appreciated my instructions over the summer on how to pick berries with a 3-year-old, I decided to share my most recent experience in the name of Educational Information.
+Since many of you appreciated my instructions over the summer on how to pick berries with a 3-year-old, I decided to share my most recent seasonal experience with young children.

 How To Buy A Christmas Tree With A Preschooler & A Kindergartener